-Effective December 31, 1996, the City shall contribute \$472 per month per eligible retiree toward an optional benefit plan until the beginning of the month the retiree reaches Medicare age.
+For employees who first become members of the PSC unit after July 1, 2024, the City shall contribute \$472 per month per eligible retiree toward an optional benefit plan until the beginning of the month the retiree reaches Medicare age.
 Upon reaching Medicare age, an eligible retiree shall receive \$31.20 per month toward optional benefits.
 Each eligible retiree shall receive this amount in cash.
 Any monies received in cash will be considered as taxable income.